 Affiliations and endorsements.
 Some will create a website or brochure claiming “affiliations” with reputable conservation and forest industry advocacy organizations to create an image of credibility—treat these as red flags.

 Testimonials.
 Testimonials are a powerful tool for persuasion.
 When people like you (other landowners) recommend them, it can be a way to get you to drop your guard.
-The testimonials may be actual people they’ve worked with, but here’s the catch, most landowners aren’t knowledgeable enough to know a good job from a bad one.
+The testimonials may be actual people they’ve worked with, but here’s the catch, most landowners aren’t knowledgeable enough to know a good job or price from a bad one.
 Landowners generally make their judgment based on how the job looks afterward.
 So the crook that cons a landowner out of $100,000 but then does a few thousand dollars worth of post-harvest cleanup (dozer work, sowing grass to green up roads and loading areas, etc.) will get a much better rating by the landowner than the buyer that pays a fair price but doesn’t do as much follow-up work.

 The quick close.
 I’ve heard many stories of the pinhooker showing up with a roll of cash and a contract in hand.
 The allure of quick, easy cash can persuade some to sell when a little patience could’ve yielded them much more revenue.